datalad-handbook/book/docs/intro/narrative.rst

 .. windows-wit:: For Windows users only

    A range of file system issues can affect the behavior of DataLad or its underlying tools on Windows.
-   If necessary, the handbook provides workarounds for problems, explanations, or at least apologies for those inconveniences.
+   If necessary, this book provides workarounds for problems, explanations, or at least apologies for those inconveniences.
-   If you want to help us make the handbook or DataLad better for Windows users, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_ -- every little improvement or bug report can help.
+   If you want to help us make the online-handbook or DataLad better for Windows users, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_ -- every little improvement or bug report can help.

 Apart from the core DataLad commands introduced in this book, DataLad also comes with many extensions and is continuously developed and improved.
-More recent or more advanced features, or features from extensions are added to the web version of the handbook frequently.
+More recent or more advanced features, or features from extensions are added to the online-handbook frequently.
 If you are looking for a feature but cannot find it in this introduction, please take a look at the web version, the DataLad `documentation <https://docs.datalad.org>`_, or the various extensions' documentations.

 What you will learn in this book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This handbook will teach you simple, yet advanced principles of data management for reproducible, comprehensible, transparent, and `FAIR <https://www.go-fair.org>`_ data projects.
+This book will teach you simple, yet advanced principles of data management for reproducible, comprehensible, transparent, and `FAIR <https://www.go-fair.org>`_ data projects.
 It does so with hands-on tool use of DataLad and its